dDua/SentenceIAF/README.md

-This repository is taken from https://github.com/timbmg/Sentence-VAE
+This repository is adapted from https://github.com/timbmg/Sentence-VAE

 # Sentence Variational Autoencoder